-I went to a networking event, a few years ago, where I talked about blogging, a guy who ran a small printing business said he had no idea what to write about, I replied with “Are business cards dead or still a useful tool?”
+I went to a networking event, a few years ago, where I talked about blogging, a guy who ran a small printing business said he had no idea what to write about, and I replied with “Are business cards dead or still a useful tool?”
 As it happened every attendee at that event had some to hand out but this isn’t usually the norm.
 Many people don’t see business cards as a necessity as it’s easy to say “oh I’m JoanneDewberryUK across the board on social media.” *cough blatant plug cough* but unless you follow them straight away (i.e right THEN at the event, which most people won’t) you may just forget.

 A business card works as a physical reminder that you met someone, their details and most importantly what they do.
 I believe business cards are an essential piece of your marketing and networking kit (and if you haven’t got any left consider taking along your latest flyer, magazine anything tangible to give away, always carry something).